- Instructions for Form 1040NR-EZ - Introductory Material

 See chapter 1 of Pub.
 519 for more details regarding days of presence in the United States for the substantial presence test.

 You cannot be an exempt individual indefinitely.
-Generally, you will not be an exempt individual as a teacher or trainee in 2016 if you were exempt as a teacher, trainee, or student for any part of 2 of the preceding 6 years.
-You will not be an exempt individual as a student in 2016 if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years.
+Generally, you will not be an exempt individual as a teacher or trainee in 2017 if you were exempt as a teacher, trainee, or student for any part of 2 of the preceding 6 years.
+You will not be an exempt individual as a student in 2017 if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years.
+However, there are exceptions to these limits.
 See Substantial Presence Test in chapter 1 of Pub.
 519 for more information.

 Even though you otherwise would meet the substantial presence test, you can be treated as a nonresident alien if you: